Dudo1985/Movie-Helper/readme.md

 ## Installation

 1. Navigate to Dashboard -> Plugins -> Add New and search for Movie Helper
-2. Click on "Install Now" and than "Activate"
+2. Click on "Install Now" and then "Activate"

 ## Frequently Asked Questions